xraypy/xraylarch/doc/language.rst

 Language Reference
 ============================

 This chapter describes further details of Larch language.
-An important point for the discussion here is the fact that Larch is implemented using Python.
-In addition to being implemented in Python, the Larch syntax is heavily dependent on Python, and all the data in Larch are Python objects.
+The most important here is the fact that Larch is closely related to Python.
-In addition, Python is the principle way to extend Larch programs.

 Of course, Python is well-documented and much of the Python documentation can be used for Larch.
 Thus the discussion here focusses on the